Description

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
 It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'

-• Looking at the annual return (CAGR) of 44.8% in the last 5 years of NASDAQ 100 Leaders Sub-strategy, we see it is relatively greater, thus better in comparison to the benchmark QQQ (20.2%)
+• Looking at the compounded annual growth rate (CAGR) of 44.2% in the last 5 years of NASDAQ 100 Leaders Sub-strategy, we see it is relatively larger, thus better in comparison to the benchmark QQQ (20.8%)

-• During the last 3 years, the compounded annual growth rate (CAGR) is 7.8%, which is larger, thus better than the value of 7.6% from the benchmark.
+• Compared with QQQ (8.3%) in the period of the last 3 years, the compounded annual growth rate (CAGR) of 5.7% is smaller, thus worse.

 Volatility: